ThomasDOtto/ILRA/README.md

 		-i | -iterations_iCORN2 # Number of iterations to perform in iCORN2
-		-r | -reference # Reference file (full pathway, FASTA format) -g | -gff_file # Reference annotation file (full pathway, GFF format) -c | -corrected_reads # Corrected long reads for circulatization of the contigs containing the strings by -s and -S (FASTQ format, can be gzipped)
+		-r | -reference # Reference file (full pathway, FASTA format) -g | -gff_file # Reference annotation file (full pathway, GFF format) -c | -corrected_reads # Corrected long reads for circulatization of the contigs containing the strings by -s and -S (FASTQ or fasta format, can be gzipped)
 		-s | -seq_circularize_1 # Regex pattern to find in the contig names and circularize -S | -Seq_circularize_2 # Regex pattern to find in the contig names and circularize -L | -Long_reads_technology # Technology of long reads sequencing (pb/ont)